mozilla/skywriter/docs/releases/notes062.html.markdown

 * The editor takes more delimiters into account when selecting words (bug 509492)
 * Editors longer than the width of the page are now usable (bug 548400)
-* The insertion point now correctly changes color when Bespin loses the focus
+* The insertion point now correctly changes color when Skywriter loses the focus
 * The editor no longer moves in Safari or Chrome when copying large amounts of text (bug 544301)